couchbaselabs/mini-hacks/kitchen-sync/xamarin/project/README.md

     }
 }, "1");
 ```
 - (3) Next, we start our `LiveQuery`.
-Like a regular `Query`, it gives us the ability to filter and order the index we created in step 2.
-However, it also can send us results that appear later--even after we've already iterated through the results!
+Like a regular `Query`, LiveQuery gives us the ability to filter and order the index we created in step 2.
+However, 'LiveQuery' also can send us results that appear later--even after we have already iterated through the results!
 We also need to make sure that the UI layer is informed of this, and gets a callback with already instantiated Task objects.
 Let's add the following:
 ```c#
  _query = view.CreateQuery().ToLiveQuery();
  _query.Descending = true;